3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 max cache size                       5.0 GB
 ```

-More to that it is important to pay attention to directory structure and
+Moreover it is important to pay attention to directory structure and
 volumes, because we can easy end up with not working `ccache`.
 Of course clear
 indication that `ccache` works is that it show some statistics.
 Configuration
 of `ccache` in Docker files should look like this: